Holidays Calendar for June 17, 2017

 • 1818 Born: Charles Gounod, French composer best known for his Ave Maria, based on a work by Bach, and his operas Faust and Roméo et Juliette.

 • 1719 Died: Joseph Addison, English poet, essayist, playwright and politician.
-He is primarily remembered as co-founder of The Spectator magazine.
+He is primarily remembered as a co-founder of The Spectator magazine.

 • 1696 Died: John III Sobieski, King of Poland and Grand Duke of Lithuania.
-His reign was marked by stabilization of the Polish-Lithuanian Commonwealth.
+His reign was marked by the stabilization of the Polish-Lithuanian Commonwealth.